Saturday, January 17, 2026

 And why were Elizabeth’s parents, both natives of Virginia, in Kansas when Elizabeth was born?
 William B. C., whose middle name is said without evidence to be “Brodus Crawford,” and Lucy Bonham were married in Clarke Co 16 Sep 1850, and William, still living in Clarke County, was an exhibitor at the 1855 State Agricultural Fair.
 But the following year, “Wm.
 B. Sowers” appears in the 1856 census for Kansas Territory.
 In 1859 he appears in the Kansas census, this time specifically in Willow Springs Twp, Douglas County.

 In 1830, The Indian Removal Act had set aside land now in Douglas County as Indian Territory.
 The U.S. government promised that these lands would be “secured and guaranteed… forever” to the tribes.
-But, then the land was opened to non-indigenous settlement by the Kansas-Nebraska Act of 1854.
-This was probably what attracted William to Kansas.
+But, of course, it was a falsehood.
+In 1854 the land was opened to non-indigenous settlement by the Kansas-Nebraska Act.
+New land was probably what attracted William to Kansas.

 On 10 Aug 1860 William purchased approximately 160 acres, PLSS (Public Land Survey System) NE¼ S14 T15S R19E, in Douglas County from Reyes Maldonado, who had obtained the land owing to his military service as a teamster for the New Mexico Militia during the “Apache Indian Disturbances.”
 That same year W. B. Sowers and his family appear in the census for Willow Springs Twp, twice.
 But duplicate record entry was not the only error.
 In both records, the family name is given as “Jones.”
 The inclusion of Lucy and their three children (at the time), Clayton, “Lizzie,” and Robert, with ages corresponding to birthdates found in other records, leaves no doubt that the record is for William B. Sowers, father of Henry Tapscott’s wife.
 It seems strange that William was given the wrong name twice and one wonders if it had anything to do with the forced sale of his property at NE¼ S14 T15S R19E for nonpayment of 1858 taxes.
 Did he lie about his name, or was it an enumerator error?